RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Model and Overview

 \subsection{Network Model}

-Our network model is similar to those in the existing works~\cite{kokoris2017omniledger,luu2016secure,zamanirapidchain}.
-Specifically, it is assumed that the connections between honest nodes are well established, and the transmission between them is within $\Delta$.
-The communication channel is synchronous within one shard, as we adopted the synchronous consensus.
-Traditionally, the drawback of such a consensus is poor responsiveness\cite{zamanirapidchain}.
-However, we adopt the method from RapidChain~\cite{zamanirapidchain}, where all the members would agree on a new $\Delta$ every week to achieve a long-term responsiveness.
-The other parts of RepChain are based on partially-synchronous channels with optimistic exponentially increasing time-outs.
+Our network model is similar to that in~\cite{zamani2018rapidchain}.
+We assume all messages delivered in the network are authenticated with the sender’s private key.
+Moreover, we assume that the connections between honest nodes are well established and the transmission can be finished within duration $\Delta$ in the intra-shard consensus, \textit{i.e.}, the communication channel is synchronous within one shard.
+To address the poor responsiveness of a synchronous consensus, we adopt the method in RapidChain~\cite{zamani2018rapidchain}, where all the members would agree on a new $\Delta$ every week to achieve long-term responsiveness.
+Except for the intra-shard consensus, \sys\ have been built on partially-synchronous channels with optimistic exponentially increasing time-outs.